znuh/stm32-ACMtest/README.md

-This is a USB testing project for my libopencm3 fork with partial refactoring of the ST_USBFS USB driver core.
+This is just a small USB-ACM test project for STM32C0/F0 devices.
-It is neither stable nor functional, with wild changes based on my current testing needs.